Preparing a daily schedule for children at home is an excellent idea.

 Start by breaking your child’s day down into sections.

-Next work on and figure out what will happen in each section.
+Next work on and figure out exactly what will happen in each part of the day.

-Here is an example of my daughter’s current daily routine.
-She has different routines on Wednesday and the weekends.
+Here is an example of my daughter’s daily routine at age 5.
+She had different routines on Wednesday and the weekends.
 I try not to cram to much into our day because we have a lot of the unexpected around our house.
 School and a relaxing evening environment are the musts.
 This printable is from our old planner version.

 A Simple Schedule Template for Preschool Age Children: